 What else is there that the whole family can do together, mothers as well as fathers, girls and boys equally?
 Or where parents can hand their children over to trained professionals, knowing they’ll be even happier and safer than with them?
 Skiing is both exciting and healthy – a rare combination – yet one need not be particularly fit or sporty to enjoy it.

 Chalets are more relaxing for families than hotels, where parents are constantly worried that their brood will upset fellow guests, or self-catering apartments, where most of someone’s holiday will be spent shopping, cooking and clearing up.

 And, perhaps surprisingly, Val d’Isère is the ideal family ski resort.
-It has good snow, short queues, wide nursery slopes with free lifts, and great beginner runs higher up the mountain too, following the extensive changes to the top of Solaise, where new nursery slopes have been created which are great for skiing with children.
+It has good snow, short queues, wide nursery slopes with free lifts, and extensive new beginner runs higher up the mountain at the top of Solaise.
 (Beginners do, however, need a ski pass to access these higher nursery slopes – please see the Ski Pass page for full details.)
-The on-the-flat village, free and frequent buses, very good ski schools, English-speaking instructors, and lots of British youngsters also help hugely.
+The flat village, free and frequent buses, very good ski schools, English-speaking instructors, and lots of British youngsters also help hugely.
 Where to Ski and Snowboard magazine describes the nursery slopes as ‘95% perfect’.